 When you give to Pittsburgh Seminary, you invest in men and women who, in and out of the classroom, are preparing to participate with Christ in the transformative work of gospel ministry around the globe—whether in traditional church settings, entrepreneurial church plants, or missional initiatives.
 Your giving supports student scholarships, faculty development, educational programs such as the World Mission Initiative, Church Planting Initiative, and Metro-Urban Institute, and much more.

-Read, download, and share the 2017 daily Advent devotionals.
-Plus access other Advent resources.
+Read, download, and share the 2018 daily Lent devotionals.
+Plus access other Lent resources.

-Download the Miller Summer Youth Institute Guitar Hymnal, including Advent selections.
+Download the Miller Summer Youth Institute Hymnal for Wind Instruments, including Easter selections.

 Amos Yong addresses "The Spirit's Mission of Hospitality in a Pluralistic World" during the McClure Lectures.